hruthingali/8byte_project/README.md

 The VPC provides network isolation for the application environment.

-Public subnets are used for internet-facing resources, while private subnets are used for internal workloads and database resources.
+Public subnets are used for resources that require internet connectivity, while private subnets are used for internal application workloads and database resources.

-The Internet Gateway provides internet connectivity for resources in public subnets.
+The Internet Gateway provides internet connectivity for public resources.

-The NAT Gateway provides outbound internet connectivity for resources in private subnets without exposing them directly to the internet.
+The NAT Gateway provides outbound internet connectivity to resources in private subnets without exposing those resources directly to the internet.

 ## Network Architecture